timoxley/adventure-map/Readme.md

 # adventure-map

-Pass an object mapping exercise names to exercise files, adventure-map will generate an adventure for you.
+Pass an object mapping exercise names to exercise files, adventure-map will generate a [substack/adventure](https://github.com/substack/adventure) for you.

 ## Features